von/notes-manager/README.md

 # Archive Document Preamble

 The Archive Document can also have a preamble (any text followed by a horizontal line at the top of the document).
 Any archived notes will be placed after the preamble.

+# Warning

+Notes Manager is still new and untested.
+Use at your own risk.